AndrianBdn/wg-cmd/README.md

 `ClientRoute` - AllowedIPs for client config

-`ClientDNS` - DNS for client config
+`ClientDNS` - DNS configuration value for all clients

 `ClientServerEndpoint` - Endpoint for client config